Review — TinyBERT: Distilling BERT for Natural Language Understanding

 • where x is the text input and X denotes the training dataset.

-2. TinyBERT Knowledge Distillation Losses
+2. TinyBERT Knowledge Losses

 2.1.
 Problem Formulation